schuchert/wikispaces/pages/FitNesse.Tutorials.TableTables.md

    }
 }
 ```

-//**Purpose**//: The purpose of this test is to being defining the API by which row parsing will happen.
+**Purpose**: The purpose of this test is to being defining the API by which row parsing will happen.
 * Here's the minimal code to make this test pass:

 ```java
 package com.om.example.dvr.fixtures;